 Stonewalls are another addition especially unique to the Vineyard and all of New England landscapes.
 The golden age of stonewall building, mostly out of granite, for fencing, boundary lines, or an animal pound was from 1775 to 1825.

-Image 32 shows the HANGING OUT ON THE VINEYARD illusion in pans, tilts, and overall.
+CUT back to the STONEWALL illusion in pans, tilts, and overall.

 The word about MV is people go there to hang out.
 It is a pristine and beautiful place were billboards, chain stores, and traffic lights are left behind on the mainland.
 Take off your shoes and let the sand between your toes.

-Image 33 shows the material checklist and Image 34 a sketch for
+Image 34 shows the material checklist and Image 35 a sketch for